Quercus scytophylla

 Quercus scytophylla is a species of oak.
-It is native to western and central Mexico from Sonora and Chihuahua to Chiapas.
+It is a tree native to western and central Mexico from Sonora and Chihuahua to Chiapas.

 Quercus scytophylla is a deciduous tree growing up to 20 m tall with a trunk as much as 50 cm in diameter.
 The leaves are thick and leathery, up to 20 cm long, with a few tapering, pointed teeth along the edges.

+It is native to the Sierra Madre Occidental, Trans-Mexican Volcanic Belt, Sierra Madre del Sur, and Sierra Madre de Chiapas.
+It grows in pine-oak forest and humid montane forests from 1,500 to 2,500 metres elevation.
+It can be a dominant tree in the western Sierra Madre Occidental.